 Since then the festival has grown into a unique international phenomenon.
 This year it celebrates its 20th anniversary.
 The festival regularly attracts people from as far afield as India, Japan, Canada and Brazil.
 Over 300 puppetry companies visit Charleville-Mézières, with hundreds of performances taking place in auditoriums and on the streets, from 10am until midnight.
 This year will see 31 countries represented in 525 different shows.

 To find out more about the International Puppet Festival at Charleville-Mézières, the Festival Mondial de Marionnettes de Charleville-Mézières France, from 20 to 29 September this year, visit the website.
+You can also read about the International Puppet Festival in this feature.

 The puppet festival’s held at the end of September, but puppetry runs all year round in Charleville-Mézières.
 The town boasts a puppetry ‘university’, the Institut International de la Marionette, where for three years people learn all about puppetry techniques, from wooden hand-carving, to CGI.
 Graduates of the school go on to craft some of the most ground-breaking performances on the international arena.